ZSmain/zsmain/README.md

-Hola👋 My name is Ismail Zouaoui
+👋 My name is Ismail Zouaoui
 ============================

-Web Devloper
+Web
 ---

 Master In Medical Image processing and a Developer, Tech and programming lover.